Overview

 DO NOT close VS Code or the open terminal on the HPC.
 We will use them to install other packages in the following steps.

 Step 2.
-Install a LLM client on the HPC
+Install an LLM client on the HPC

-Using the terminal in VS Code via Remote SSH, we need to install an LLM client’s command line interface (CLI) on the HPC.
-Please follow the same instrucitons from Installation (local computers) -> Step 1.
-Install an LLM client, shown above.
+Using the terminal in VS Code via Remote SSH, install an LLM client’s command-line interface (CLI) on the HPC.
+The installation commands are the same as those for local computers; refer to Option B -> Step 1.
+Install an LLM client CLI above.

 Step 3.
 Install the agents and DAFoam on the HPC